 “We were going to call it model E for a while and then Ford sued us saying it wanted to use the Model E – I thought this is crazy, Ford’s trying to kill sex!
 So we’ll have to think of another name.

 “The new model is going to be called Model 3, we’ll have three bars to represent it and it’ll be S III X!”

-The new Model 3 is set to be unveiled in 2016 and on sale by 2017.
-It's most likely to be based on an all-new platform rather than a cut-down version of the one underpinning the Model S and Model X. The new technology will be the brainchild of Tesla’s British engineering chief Chris Porritt, who used to work with Aston Martin.
+We'll see the Tesla Model 3 on sale in 2017, following a reveal in 2016.
+A cut-down version of the Model S and Model X platform is unlikely - it'll probably sit on its own, smaller chassis type.
+The new technology will be the brainchild of Tesla’s British engineering chief Chris Porritt, who used to work with Aston Martin.

 Musk announced on his recent trip to the UK that he planned to set up a research and development base over here and it could be up and running in time to feed into the Model 3 project.